malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-they take a dataset and are divide it into subsets (or clusters) where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning,
-Unsupervised learning can identify there are two distinct types of structure present and the elements which belong to each.
+they take a dataset and are divide it into subsets (or clusters) where values within each cluster are more closely related to each other that values in different clusters. [@Russell2016] Rather than being able to identify liquid or crystal structure like supervised learning, unsupervised learning can identify there are two distinct types of structure present and the elements which belong to each.
+The term clustering will be used to refer to Unsupervised learning throughout the rest of this thesis.

-Within the field of Chemistry,
-Unsupervised learning has been used to help understand energy landscapes [@Wales2018;@Ballard2016;@Ballard2017] grouping together similar configurations within a molecular dynamics simulation, providing a method of understanding how the simulation state moves between the available configurations.
+Within the field of Chemistry, clustering has been used to help understand energy landscapes [@Wales2018;@Ballard2016;@Ballard2017] grouping together similar configurations within a molecular dynamics simulation, providing a method of understanding how the simulation state moves between the available configurations.
 Other uses within Molecular Dynamics is finding the different local structures present within a simulation.
-@Spellings2018 use Unsupervised Learning to identify a range of complex crystal structures, a process estimated to take weeks manually, in 30 minutes.
+@Spellings2018 use clustering to identify a range of complex crystal structures, a process estimated to take weeks manually, in 30 minutes.
 The results from the machine learning matched those from